codecadwallader/codemaid/README.md

 #CodeMaid
 CodeMaid is an open source Visual Studio extension to cleanup, dig through and simplify our C#, C++, F#, VB, XAML, XML, ASP, HTML, CSS, LESS, JavaScript and TypeScript coding.

-###Visual Studio Versions
+Currently supports VS2010, VS2012, VS2013 and VS14.

-Supports VS2010, VS2012, VS2013 and VS14
+For VS2005/VS2008, the last supported version is [v0.4.3](https://github.com/codecadwallader/codemaid/releases/download/v0.4.3/CodeMaid_v0.4.3.msi) which can be installed side-by-side with the later editions.

-For Visual Studio 2005/2008, the last supported version is [v0.4.3](https://github.com/codecadwallader/codemaid/releases/download/v0.4.3/CodeMaid_v0.4.3.msi) which can be installed side-by-side with the later editions.
+---
 ###Links
 Project home, Documentation, News: http://www.codemaid.net